anish289/spotifycater/README.md

 # SpotifyCater

 Welcome!
-This app allows you to access your favorite tracks as of recently with the click of a button.
+This app allows you to retrieve a playlist with recommended tracks based on your listening activity with the click of a button (WIP).

 ## Installation